ahtn/kp_boot_32u4/README.md

 allow firmware to update its own flash.
 The interface is always stored in the last 16 bytes of flash at address.
 (TODO: add source code library for common SPM commands).

+The code stored in the last 16 bytes corresponds to this assembly.

 ```asm
 ; ---